ModalityDance/PhysTool-Bench/README.md

 ### 1. Installation <span id="installation"></span>

-Since different models require conflicting versions of transformers and other libraries, we provide separate Conda environments for running different model families.
+Since different models require conflicting versions of transformers and other libraries, we provide **separate** Conda environments for running **different model families**.
 Choose the one that matches the model you want to evaluate.

+If you prefer using models via **API** (e.g., GPT-4o), you can **skip** the environment setup and directly run the inference scripts with your API key.

 #### **Conda (recommended)**